pnickchi/gofedf/README.md

 testGLMGamma(x=X, y, l = 'log', method = 'cvm')
 ```

+    ## Warning in getpvalue(u = cvm, eigen = ev): CompQuadForm failed to generate a
+    ## correct pvalue.
+The pvalue lies between 0.258929317433151 and 1

     ## $Statistic
     ## [1] 0.04026585
     ##
     ## $pvalue
-    ## [1] 0.5894211
+    ## [1] 8
     ##
     ## $converged
     ## [1] TRUE

-### User defined distributions
+### 4. General likelihood model

 One of the most important features of the package is to allow users to
 apply the goodness of fit test based on empirical distribution functions
-for ant general likelihood model.
+for any general likelihood model.
 This is helpful when the functions and
 procedures for a distribution is not included in any R packages.
 For
 example, imagine you have a sample of size $n$ such as
 $x_{1},x_{2},...,x_{n}$ from a model with $p$ unknown parameters such as